DrXiao/stm32f4-hal-ex/README.md

 ## Development environment setup

-Here provides some a simple tutorial to setup the environment.
+Here provides a simple tutorial to setup the environment.

 ### 0.Prerequisite
 ```